All Episodes

 So there was a stigma.

-We're gonna demolish your house, and your dwellings were uh new dwellings were going to be put up.
+We're going to demolish your house, and your dwellings were, new dwellings were going to be put up.

 And I would not paint my house.

-You know, like uh uh like like we we we w well I don't know where the the plugs came, but it didn't work out.
+Well, I don't know where the plugs came, but it didn't work out.

 So to me, it always seemed like as I was growing up, something like urban development in the Cleveland area, be it whether or not conservative or liberal, it didn't work.

-Most of the uh the data on urban renewal and so forth uh shows that the you ended up with less housing for the for low income people, not more as a result of it.
+Most of the data on urban renewal and so forth shows that you ended up with less housing for low-income people, not more, as a result of it.

-But even worse, all of those programs essentially in the pre-reform era what we did, we gave to the typical single mother uh a welfare check of different programs worth around fifteen thousand dollars, and because we're not we're not just uh wastrils here in the United States.
+But even worse, all of those programs essentially, in the pre-reform era, what we did, we gave to the typical single mother a welfare check of different programs worth around $15,000.

 We said you have to meet two conditions.

-And and uh low-income people responded to these insane incentives, and we basically built a huge national underclass, white, black, and Hispanic.
+And low-income people responded to these insane incentives, and we basically built a huge national underclass, white, black, and Hispanic.

-Uh it started to say that at least some of these recipients not only will not will won't be paid anymore not to work, but you're going to require them to work in exchange for getting the aid.
+It started to say that at least some of these recipients not only won't be paid anymore not to work, but you're going to require them to work in exchange for getting the aid.

-So we're sort still sort of in the first stages of reform.
+So we're still sort of in the first stages of reform.

-We're still very much as a government in the in the business of paying people to do things to destroy their own lives.
+We're still very much as a government in the business of paying people to do things to destroy their own lives.

 So we don't want to get too carried away.